SenseLogic/LINGUI/README.md

 # Lingui

-Internationalization code generator.
+Internationalization code generator for C#, D and Dart applications.

 ## Description

 Lingui converts human-readable translation scripts into optimized C#/D/Dart code which can be directly integrated into the localized application.

-Its minimalistic declarative syntax allows professional translators to specify both static and dynamic translations in a simple way.
+Its minimalistic syntax allows translators to define both static and dynamic translations in a simple way.

 ## Sample